-- · payment of her then-current base salary in accordance with normal payroll procedures; and - payment or reimbursement of continued health coverage for Ms. Palczuk and her dependents under COBRA.
+- · payment of his then-current base salary in accordance with normal payroll procedures for 12 months; - payment of a cash severance benefit equal to Mr. White's annual bonus at the target percentage for the year in which the termination occurs; - · payment or reimbursement of continued health coverage for Mr. White and his dependents under COBRA for 12 months; and - all equity awards owned by Mr. White will automatically vest.